AliEmad2002/STM32F401_COTS/README.md

 # STM32F401x_10x_COTS
-In this project I've covered most of LIB, MCAL, HAL (ECUAL) drivers for STM32F401 and STM32F103 (Black-pill and Blue-pill).
+In this project I've covered most of LIB, MCAL, HAL drivers for STM32F401 and STM32F103 (Black-pill and Blue-pill).

 The layering model used here is the simplist (no-RTOS):
 # ![image](https://user-images.githubusercontent.com/99054912/212318302-c65479f6-719d-4bc9-8d42-e5014700f8d5.png)